-On the other hand, if only one of the participants of the relationship decides to seek treatment in order to beat their addiction, this can cause a great rift in the relationship.
+On the other hand, if only one of the participants wants to seek treatment, this can cause a great rift in the relationship.

-If you want to get sober but find yourself in a serious relationship with another addicted person, it’s in the best interest of both of you that you seek treatment and get out of that relationship.
 Your recovery, health, and life are far more important in the bigger picture.
-There are other people out there and getting sober is the greatest gift you can give yourself– and any future relationship of yours.
+Sobriety is the greatest gift you can give yourself– and any future relationship of yours.

 Can a Couple Get Sober Together?

-You might do a complete 180 and discover a personality you hadn’t experienced in a long time, and so may your partner.
-Bottom line is, you’ll both be going through a lot of changes that, while positive, your relationship might not be able to stand.
+You might do a complete 180.
+You might discover a personality you hadn’t experienced in a long time, and so may your partner.

 Final Verdict: Can Two Addicts in a Relationship Work Out?